kailash-manasarovar/statement/docs/timeline/2024/august.md

 ### The trumpet teacher sends me photos of himself and his family

 - Whoever I'm talking to starts sending me photos of himself and his family.
-- This one I believe to be of [trumpet teacher number three](../../crimes/protagonists/vidal-sastre.md#4-a-man-called-bruno-with-at-least-one-son-called-bruno) and his family.
+- This one I believe to be of [trumpet teacher number four](../../crimes/protagonists/vidal-sastre.md#4-bruno) and his family.

 ![family](../../content/images/fake-accounts/family/Vigas%20brothers%20and%20sisters.png)

-- His name may be Ivan.
+- His name I thought maybe Ivan after something Samuel told me about Gloria's brother.
+- I know now this is Bruno.
+- It's amazing I thought this pale Germanic-looking man was the trumpet-teacher, when seven other very Spanish-looking men turned up for classes more regularly!
+That is proof of the Spanish shame of brain-damaging women for country-wide macabre rape fantasies.
 - The girl in the photo always looked familiar and I wonder if it is Gloria the conservatory receptionist.
 - The boy the trumpet teacher has his arm around I believe to be [the man that blew in my face](march/13-end.md#wednesday-13th-march) in March.
 - The hacker talks about the above picture being his *lonely years*; he made references to being in the navy or armed services for some time.